 Think you can’t refinance your mortgage because you are on a forbearance plan, don’t have perfect credit, or can’t afford closing costs?
 Think again.
 There are a variety of refinances available and there may be one that’s right for you.
 Mortgage rates have been at, or near, historic lows in recent months, so it’s an ideal time to reconsider refinancing.
 With an eye on the possibilities, here’s a look at 5 lending challenges matched with potential solutions that may have you rethinking refinancing.

 1. My mortgage is in forbearance

 You may also qualify to refinance if your forbearance has ended and you are now enrolled in a repayment plan, partial claim, payment deferral, or loan modification.
-According to recent guidance published by Fannie Mae, Freddie Mac, FHA, and VA, homeowners using these solutions are eligible to refinance after making 3–6 consecutive payments following the end of the forbearance.
+According to guidance published by Fannie Mae, Freddie Mac, FHA, and VA, homeowners using these solutions are eligible to refinance after making a number of consecutive payments following the end of the forbearance.
 In most cases, you will need to document your income, although if you have an FHA or VA loan, you may also qualify for a streamline refinance (more on that in question 4).

 2. If I refinance, it will take longer to pay off my loan

 Many homeowners fear a refinance will reset their mortgage’s clock—meaning that if they’ve been paying on a 30-year mortgage for 10 years, they’ll have to start all over again with a new 30-year term.
 If that’s a concern for you, consider refinancing to a shorter loan term.
 In the example above, you’d have 20 years left on your current mortgage and could potentially refinance to a 20-year term or less.
 You may also reduce your interest rate in the process.
 Shorter terms often have lower rates.